Jason Gray-Stanford: Career

 Among his many voice-over performances, Gray-Stanford voiced the role of Donatello in Ninja Turtles: The Next Mutation and was the voice of Sherlock Holmes in Sherlock Holmes in the 22nd Century.
-He was also the voice of Kento Rei Faun in the anime Ronin Warriors, and was the original English voice of Raditz and Cui in the Ocean Group dub of Dragonball Z, as well as the voice of Shinnosuke in the English dub of Ranma ½ and the voice of Joe Higashi in the Fatal Fury OVAs and film.
+He was also the voice of Kento Rei Faun in the anime Ronin Warriors, and was the original English voice of Raditz and Cui in the Ocean Group dub of Dragon Ball Z, as well as the voice of Shinnosuke in the English dub of Ranma ½ and the voice of Joe Higashi in the Fatal Fury OVAs and film.
 Gray-Stanford is also recognized as the original voice of Yusaku Godai in Maison Ikkoku.

 Personal life

+Gray-Stanford was married to Jes Macallan from 2012 to 2017.

-In 2018, Gray-Stanford was diagnosed with heart failure, which was controlled for several years with medications and other treatments.
+In 2018, Gray-Stanford was diagnosed with an arrhythmia in his heart, which was controlled for several years with medications and other treatments.
 In November 2020, he underwent a successful heart transplant.
 Doctors told him afterwards that he would have probably lived for only a few more weeks without the transplant.

 He became an American citizen in 2019.